RedHatNordicsSA/ansible-roadshow/README.md

 ```
 BELOW is an overview of the labs.
 This is for the students in the lab.
+Start at 0 and go forward to 10.
+The labs depends on each other, so don't skip stuff.
 ```

 0. [Getting started](labs/lab-0/README.md)